Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 For testing the STEP component in DRAW Test Harness, a set of commands for reading and writing STEP files and analysis of relevant data are provided by the *TKXSDRAW* plugin.

-See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.
+See also our <a href="http://www.opencascade.com/content/tutorial-learning">E-learning & Training</a> offerings.

 @subsection occt_step_1_1 STEP Exchanges in Open Cascade technology